English Courses: Fall 2024

 3 Credit Hour(s)

 Fulfills core competencies:Affective Awareness; Contextual Integration; Communication Skills; Writing Intensive.
 Myths and Modern Tales introduces influential examples of classical and modern literature.
 We will read major works of ancient narrative, poetry and drama, with a focus on key mythical figures like Gilgamesh, Odysseus, and Antigone, and we will explore how these stories have been reinterpreted over time.
 Students will develop a firm understanding of how storytelling has changed in different historical periods, and why certain stories, episodes, and heroes persist across the centuries.
-Prerequisite: CMP 101 or permission of instructor.
 (UG)

 LIT 203: Crown, Sword, and Empire: British Literature to 1800